uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 6P.
 Mechanics [R][+]

-Definition: a method or "verb" players use to interact with the state of the platform edition as it appears in the gameplay footage (Sicart 2015; Lee et al. 2024)
+Definition: A method or "verb" players use to interact with the state of the platform edition as it appears in the gameplay footage (Sicart 2015; Lee et al. 2024)

 Select "No mechanic" if a mechanic is not used in the gameplay footage.